the4thdoctor/pg_chameleon/README.rst

 way the program acts.

 * my_server_id the server id for the mysql replica. must be unique among the replica cluster
-* replica_batch_size the number of row replicated in each replica run
 * copy_max_size the max rows pulled out in each slice when copying the table in PostgreSQL
 * my_database mysql database to replicate. a schema with the same name will be initialised in the postgres database
 * pg_database destination database in PostgreSQL.